We are pleased to announce the Call for Problems (CfP) for the 2020 edition of the NWERC programming contest.

 If your problem(s) are not accepted, we will destroy all records kept of them.
 This allows re-submission of the problem(s) for use in another contest.
 Upon request, it is possible to have problems simultaneously considered for one of the subregional contests NCPC and UKIEPC.

 More information on the submission requirements, the submission process and simultaneous submissions can be found below.

 Problem submissions should adhere to the following guidelines:

 We will need a variety of problem difficulties to make a well-balanced problem set.
 Do not hesitate to submit (relatively) simple problems for consideration.

 Please use the following setup for problem submission.

-We will be using the "DOMJudge" automated judging system.
-If you want to use the official ICPC format when submitting your proposal it is documented here: http://www.problemarchive.org/wiki/index.php/Problem_Format.
+We will be using the official ICPC problem format.
+If you want to use it when submitting your proposal the format is documented here: http://www.problemarchive.org/wiki/index.php/Problem_Format

 The candidate problems are highly confidential.
 While not mandatory we suggest that the ZIP files are delivered to us in a safe (encrypted) manner.
 You can download the public PGP key when submitting a candidate problem.
 If you have a PGP key, please use it to sign your submission.